-- A. According to JRCERT standards, a ratio of no more than one Radiography, student to one registered technologist during any clinical assignment is acceptable. - B. Students will access and complete the ASRT Student Supervision module annually and provide proof of viewing the module by printing or emailing the test results to the program director. - C. Definitions of Direct Supervision, Level I and II - a) Direct Supervision, Level I: - b) Throughout the entire medical imaging examination, an appropriately certified radiologic technologist works directly with the student.
-The certified technologist is in the room observing the student, assisting and coaching as appropriate, and decides when the exposure can be made. - c) The appropriately certified radiologic technologist reviews the request for examination. - d) The appropriately certified radiologic technologist evaluates the condition of the patient. - e) The appropriately certified radiologic technologist evaluates the positioning of the patient and the exposure factors before the
+- A. According to JRCERT standards, a ratio of no more than one Radiography student to one registered technologist during any clinical assignment is acceptable. - B. Students will access and complete the ASRT Student Supervision module annually and provide proof of viewing the module by printing or emailing the test results to the program director. - C. Definitions of Direct Supervision, Level I and II - a) Direct Supervision, Level I: - b) Throughout the entire medical imaging examination, an appropriately certified radiologic technologist works directly with the student.
+The certified technologist is in the room observing the student, assisting and coaching as appropriate, and decides when the exposure can be made. - c) The appropriately certified radiologic technologist reviews the request for examination. - d) The appropriately certified radiologic technologist evaluates the

-- radiographic exposure is made. - f) The appropriately certified radiologic technologist reviews and approves the completed images before the patient leaves the radiology department. - g) Students will be evaluated for new procedures in the radiology lab before evaluation for the procedure at the clinical site.
-After documentation of the check-off in lab by the RTE 121, 122, or 221 instructor (seniors only), the student is allowed to have a supervising technologist and/or Clinical Instructor (CI) evaluate the procedure at the clinical site.
-After it is determined by the Clinical Instructor that competency is achieved by the student, the CI will document with a signature on the Master Clinical Competency Form. - h) The junior students will remain under Direct Supervision, Level I, throughout their first and second semesters. - i) The third semester, only procedures documented by the CI may be performed under Indirect Supervision, Level II, and is subject change by the supervising technologist at the clinical site depending on patient circumstances. - j) Students will bring the Master Clinical Competency Form to all clinical rotations and make it available to any supervising technologist or representative of authority at the clinical site. - k) Direct Supervision Level II: Level II Direct Supervision is defined as that supervision provided by a qualified radiographer present in the immediate vicinity and available to assist students. - Student's responsibility: It is the responsibility of the student to communicate with the appropriately certified radiologic technologist if he/she requires assistance and/or Level I supervision.
-Students will provide verification of competency as needed. - m)The following procedures must be performed under Level I supervision, regardless of the competency level of the student: Radiography: - Portable radiography procedures - Operating room procedures - Pediatric exams under 6 y/o - Severe or multiple trauma exams
+- condition of the patient. - e) The appropriately certified radiologic technologist evaluates the positioning of the patient and the exposure factors before the radiographic exposure is made. - f) The appropriately certified radiologic technologist reviews and approves the completed images before the patient leaves the radiology department. - g) Students will be evaluated for new procedures in the radiology lab before evaluation for the procedure at the clinical site.
+After documentation of the check-off in lab by the RTE 121, 122, or 221 instructors (seniors only), the student is allowed to have a supervising technologist and/or Clinical Instructor (CI) evaluate the procedure at the clinical site.
+After it is determined by the Clinical Instructor that competency is achieved by the student, the CI will document with a signature on the Master Clinical Competency Form as evidence in case of an audit by ARRT. - h) The junior students will remain under Direct Supervision, Level I, throughout their first two semesters. - i) The third semester, only procedures documented by the CI and entered on the Master Clinical Competency form may be performed under Indirect Supervision, Level II.
+This indirect supervision status is subject to change by the supervising technologist at the clinical site depending on patient circumstances. - j) Students will bring the Master Clinical Competency Form to all clinical rotations and make it available to any supervising technologist or representative of authority at the clinical site. - k) Direct Supervision Level II: Level II Direct Supervision is defined as that supervision provided by a qualified radiographer present in the immediate vicinity and available to assist students. - Student's responsibility: It is the responsibility of the student to communicate with the appropriately certified radiologic technologist if he/she requires assistance and/or Level I supervision.
+Students will provide verification of competency as needed. - m)The following procedures must be performed under Level I supervision, regardless of the competency level of the student.
+This applies to ALL RTE students:

+Radiography:

+- Portable radiography procedures

+- Operating room procedures

+- Pediatric exams under 6 y/o

+- Severe or multiple trauma exams